Administering an estate

 the hour.

 3. A Trustee company – such as Equity Trustees – generally covers all aspects of the administration process, taking care of both legal and taxation requirements.
 They are your ‘one-stop-shop’ with expertise employed directly.
-Administering estates since 1888, we provide the experience to ensure steps occur in the correct order with input and coordination from in-house experts, and in a timely manner to avoid pressure from beneficiaries to finalise the estate.
+Administering estates for more than 145 years, we provide the experience to ensure steps occur in the correct order with input and coordination from in-house experts, and in a timely manner to avoid pressure from beneficiaries to finalise the estate.
 Trustee companies also remain up-to-date with any regulatory changes.

 a.
 Fees are charged as a percentage of the estate’s final value, plus disbursements.